 Need Help With Cohabitation Matters?

-Stowe Family Law assists many cohabiting couples.
-Some wish to draw up a cohabitation agreement to clarify the ownership of shared assets.
+Stowe Family Law assists many couples who live together without marriage.
+Some wish to draw up a cohabitation agreement to clarify the ownership of shared assets, such as their home.
 Others seek practical advice and legal assistance after a relationship has broken down or a partner has died.

-As the marriage rate in England and Wales continues to decline, the number of unmarried, but cohabiting couples continues to rise.
-At present, however, there is no law in place tailored to the needs of a cohabiting couple – and any children they may have together – if their relationship breaks down.
+As the marriage rate in England and Wales continues to decline, the number of unmarried but cohabiting couples continues to rise.
+At present, however, there is no law similar to that when married couples separate in England and Wales recognising the needs of a cohabiting couple if their relationship breaks down.
 In the event of a property dispute, trust and land law is applied.

-Stowe Family Law solicitors, with their extensive experience of such cases, are often called upon to provide expert advice and commentary.
-The firm’s Founder, Marilyn Stowe, was a member of the Legal Advisory Group to the Law Commission, which called upon the Government to give new legal rights to cohabiting couples in 2007.
-Mrs Stowe has also appeared on BBC Radio 4 Woman’s Hour and has written for The Times, setting out the arguments in favour of improved rights.
+Stowe Family Law Founder, Marilyn Stowe was a member of the Legal Advisory Group to the Law Commission.
+This called upon the Government to give new legal rights to cohabiting couples in 2007.
+Stowe Family Law solicitors have also spoken about cohabitation and made arguments for improved rights on several BBC Radio broadcasts and in The Times,.

-Decide how property and assets should be owned.
+Decide how property and assets should be owned or divided.
 Consult a solicitor at Stowe Family Law, to ensure that a cohabitation agreement is correctly drafted and given full legal effect.

 For example, if you are about to purchase a property with a new partner, it is essential that before the purchase takes place, ownership of that property is agreed and reflected in an appropriate declaration of trust.
-As former cohabitees have discovered to their cost, raising arguments about what may or may not have been agreed years before is unlikely to sway the court without the clearest evidence in support.
+As many former cohabitees have discovered to their cost, making claims about what may or may not have been agreed years before is unlikely to sway family courts without the clearest evidence in support.

 Whenever we assist our clients with cohabitation agreements at Stowe Family Law, we also make additional recommendations to safeguard our clients’ assets and intentions.
 For example, we recommend that every cohabiting client makes a will and insures his or her life.
 The latter is especially important if you are a financial provider, with dependents or other financial obligations.